-In this work, the two LIGO detectors are assumed to maintain its work.
-However, H1 and L1 detector can discontinue their operation for some reason.
+In this work, the two LIGO detectors are assumed to keeping its work.
+However, H1 and L1 detector can be out of the operation for some reason.
 If GW signals come in this condition, information from double (or more) coincidences is to be generated from different sensitivity detectors.
-In this case, for making effective use of the low sensitivity detectors, it is expected to set high SNR threshold for higher sensitivity detectors, while lower threshold for the less sensitive ones.
+In this case, for making effective use of the low sensitivity detectors, it is expected to set high SNR threshold for higher sensitivity detector, while lower threshold for the less sensitivity ones.
 This method is to be investigated from the point of view of the sky maps.

-The searched area as a function of the SNR threshold for the low sensitivity detector, has a minimum value as shown in figure 10.4.
+The searched area as a function of the SNR threshold for the low sensitivity detector, has minimum value as shown in figure 10.4.
 It is expected that it depends on the number of the V1 triggers from noise, and the accuracy of the added timing uncertainties.
-However, it is still not described theoretically.
-The theoretical prediction of the localization performance can simplify the finding procedure of the optimal thresholds of less sensitive detectors in the hierarchical search.
-It can also help making detailed plan for adding newly constructed detectors into the network, and thence this is also to be investigated.
+However, still it is not described theoretically.
+The theoretical prediction of the localization quantities can help with more convenience and detailed plan for adding newly constructed detector into the network, and thence this is also to be investigated.